A joint international initiative to support quality education

 These Education Policy Outlook snapshots offer an insight into immediate responses of some OECD education systems to ensure education continuity during the initial stages of the pandemic.

 The OECD has compiled a series of country notes bringing together evidence from various OECD education surveys to examine countries’ readiness and responses to COVID-19, to inform and guide future policy responses to the crisis.

 Education continuity stories

 Learning from international education responses to the crisis

-Working with our colleagues at the Harvard Global Education Innovation Initiative, HundrED, and the World Bank Group Education Global Practice, we are collecting stories from countries around the world about the solutions their education systems are using and how they are adapting to different student and teacher needs during the coronavirus crisis.
+Working with our colleagues at the Harvard Global Education Innovation Initiative, HundrED, and the World Bank Group Education Global Practice, we are collecting stories from around the world about the solutions education systems are using and how they are adapting to different student and teacher needs during the coronavirus crisis.